Background pattern

 • Do not take a double dose to make up for the missed dose.

-If You Stop Taking Atenolol Aurovitas
+If you stop taking Atenolol Aurovitas

 Do not stop taking the atenolol tablets without consulting your doctor.
 You may need to stop taking it gradually.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Allergic reactions: